jcaillon/valet/tests.d/0000-valet-cli/results.approved.md

   - 1: an error occured

   ⌜Create your own commands:⌝
-  You can create your own commands and have them available in valet, please check the README.md or the examples under examples.d to do so.
+  You can create your own commands and have them available in valet, please check https://github.com/jcaillon/valet/blob/main/docs/create-new-command.md or the examples under examples.d to do so.
   Valet looks for commands in the valet user directory, which default to ~/.valet.d and can be overwritten using an environment variable (see below).
   Once you have created your new command script, run the ⌜valet self build⌝ command to update the valet menu.